SabeetHossain/CSCI-499-Group-Project-MISK/README.md

 -dont push node modules to github

 current instructions
--make sure you are in the directory CSCI-499-Group-Project-MISK -cd frontend
+-make sure you are in the directory CSCI-499-Group-Project-MISK <br />
+-cd frontend <br />
--npm install
+-npm install <br />
--npm run start to start the app and test the frontend side, currently theres nothing in backend
+-npm run start to start the app and test the frontend side, currently theres nothing in backend <br />